seraogianluca/RoomBooking/docs/Manual.md

 ```
 Building: Polo B added!
 ```
 You can add a Classroom or a Laboratory.
-For this example we add a Classroom, but the process is the same for the Laboratory.
+For this example, we add a Classroom, but the process is the same for the Laboratory.

 ```
 Do you want to add a Classroom or a Laboratory?